-The nations are raging these days.
-Why do the nations rage?
+The nations are certainly raging these days, as are individuals in these nations.
+Why?
 And what does God think about the raging?
 Yes, He is in control.
 This is His world, and He rules it with His sovereign hand.
 But why doesn't He do something about the raging?

 Actually, there's a deeper problem.
-It's not simply that nations fight each other.
-Ultimately, the nations are at odds with the Sovereign Lord Himself.
+It's not simply that nations fight each other, but that ultimately the nations are at odds with the Sovereign Himself.
 Which nation on this planet is truly seeking to please its Maker?
 Is there one?
 No, there is not.